hacker-eleos/Scalox/README.md

-This repo contains Scala implementation of Lox.
+This repo contains Scala implementation of Lox interpreter.